BIDS/repro-case-studies/case-studies/zzhang.md

 JNI (Java Native Interface) provides a method to call existing C libraries inside a Java/Scala program.
 C and Java/Scala data structures can be used to exchange information between the two runtimes.

+Amazon EC2 (Elastic Compute Cloud) is a public cloud service provided by Amazon.
+Users can request a number of compute nodes with various hardware and software combination.

+Amazon S3 is a data storage service provided by Amazon.
+Users can host there dataset on S3.

+NERSC (National Energy Research Scientific Computing Center) is a high performance computing facility operated by Lawrence Berkeley National Lab.
+It hosts a few supercomputers and clusters.

 Thread safety is an operating system concept that describes the concurrent execution of multiple threads safely manipulating shared data structures.